cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 ### School performance

-Example of a theater performance aimed at toddlers of 3-4 years old in "hetpaleis" on 14/05/2023, 14:30 - 16:00 PM.
+Example of a theater performance aimed at toddlers of 3-4 years old in "hetpaleis" on 14/05/2023, from 14:30 to 16:00.

 ```json
 {